Morton's toe: Treatment

 Asymptomatic anatomical variations in feet generally do not need treatment.
 Conservative treatment for foot pain with Morton's toe may involve exercises or placing a flexible pad under the first toe and metatarsal; an early version of the latter treatment was once patented by Dudley Joy Morton.
 Restoring the Morton's toe to normal function with proprioceptive orthotics can help alleviate numerous problems of the feet such as metatarsalgia, hammer toes, bunions, Morton's neuroma, plantar fasciitis and general fatigue of the feet.
 Rare cases of disabling pain are sometimes treated surgically.

 Prevalence

 Morton's toe is a minority variant of foot shape.
 Its recorded prevalence varies in different populations, with estimates from 2.95% to 22%.
+A study by the Bulgarian Academy of Sciences found that it is far more prevalent among Bulgarians.
+Another study on the Idoma people of Nigeria found almost a third of people have it.

 Etymology

-The name derives from American orthopedic surgeon Dudley Joy Morton (1884–1960), who originally described it as part of Morton's triad (a.k.a.
-Morton's syndrome or Morton's foot syndrome): a congenital short first metatarsal bone, a hypermobile first metatarsal segment and calluses under the second and third metatarsals.
+The name derives from American orthopedic surgeon Dudley Joy Morton (1884–1960), who originally described it as part of Morton's triad, also known as Morton's syndrome or Morton's foot syndrome.
+It is a congenital short first metatarsal bone, a hypermobile first metatarsal segment, and calluses under the second and third metatarsals.
 Confusion has arisen from "Morton's foot" being used for a different condition, Morton's metatarsalgia, which affects the space between the bones and is named after Thomas George Morton (1835–1903).

 Culture

 Morton's toe, especially the second-toe-is-longer versions, has a long association with disputed anthropological and ethnic interpretations.
 Morton called it Metatarsus atavicus, considering it an atavism recalling prehuman grasping toes.
 In statuary and shoe fitting, a more-protuberant second toe has been called the Greek foot (as opposed to the Egyptian foot, where the great toe is longer).

-It was an idealized form in Greek sculpture, and this persisted as an aesthetic standard through Roman and Renaissance periods and later (the Statue of Liberty has toes of this proportion).
+It was an idealized form in Greek sculpture (hence the common name "Greek toe"; modern Greeks have an increased prevalence of Greek foot), and this persisted as an aesthetic standard through Roman and Renaissance periods and later on in neo-classical works such as on the Statue of Liberty which has toes of this proportion.
+Some famous Classical and Renaissance art works featuring Morton's toe include Boxer at Rest, The Birth of Venus, Laocoön and His Sons and Diana of Versailles.

 There are also associations found within Celtic groups.
-The French call it commonly pied grec (just as the Italians call it piede greco) but sometimes pied ancestral or pied de Néanderthal.
+The French call it commonly pied grec (just as the Italians call it piede greco, both "Greek foot") but sometimes pied ancestral or pied de Néanderthal.